 Folks, it doesn’t have to be summertime for you to experience dog-tired, hot, sweaty feet.
-Just ask anyone who routinely spends a lot of time on their feet . . . landscapers, brick masons, carpenters, massage therapists, sales clerks, waiters, parents of young children, runners, school teachers, hair stylists, exercise instructors, nurses, etc. Their poor tootsies take a beating all year long!
+Just ask anyone who routinely spends a lot of time on their feet … landscapers, brick masons, carpenters, massage therapists, sales clerks, waiters, parents of young children, runners, teachers, hairstylists, exercise instructors, nurses, etc. Their poor tootsies take a beating all year long!

-I’m a practicing foot reflexologist and the DIY spritzer recipe below is one that I use nearly every day in my treatments.
-I spray a light mist on my client’s feet and lower legs at the end of their session and massage it in real good!
-They’re usually quite relaxed after 75 minutes of foot work, so this minty-fresh spray perks them up a bit, hydrates their skin (which is often dry), and sends them out the door with feet feeling ultra-revived!
+I’m a practicing foot reflexologist, and the DIY spritzer recipe below is one that I use nearly every day in my treatments.
+I spray a light mist on my clients’ feet and lower legs at the end of their sessions and massage it in real good!
+They’re usually quite relaxed after 75 minutes of foot work, so this minty-fresh spray perks them up a bit, hydrates their skin (which is often dry), and sends them out the door with their feet feeling ultra-revived!

 Bonus uses?
 You bet!
-This spray doubles as a superior room freshener – perfect to deodorize both bathrooms and mud rooms where stinky shoes are stored.
-Simply spritz into the air a few times (and into shoes, too) and say good-bye to staleness and odor.
+This spray doubles as a superior room freshener — perfect for deodorizing both bathrooms and mud rooms where stinky shoes are stored.
+Simply spritz it into the air a few times (and into shoes too), and say goodbye to staleness and odor.

 Make yourself a batch, won’t you?
 This recipe is also perfect for gift-giving — design a decorative custom label with directions, ingredients, and date made.
 I don’t know anyone who wouldn’t love to receive a bottle of this pleasingly fragrant spritzer.

 Lini-Mint: Peppermint Foot Chiller Recipe